abyssnlp/abyssnlp/README.md

 ### Hi there 👋

-- Data Engineering using Python 🐍 and Scala
+- Data Engineering (Python 🐍 and Scala)
 - Data intensive Systems in Rust 🦀 and Java ☕
 - Basic Frontend stuff in React ⚛️ and Typescript
 - ⚡ Reach out to me for collaborating on OSS